TableTopSecurity/TableTopSecurity.github.io/content/blog/2017-znjp-london.md

 Tags: [d0x3d!], news
 Unarchive: true

-Zachary Peterson recently had the opportuinity to collaborate with Andreas Hagman at Royal Holloway University to create a video demonstrating the value of visualizing security issues through game play.
+Zachary Peterson recently had the opportuinity to collaborate with Andreas Haggman at Royal Holloway University to create a video demonstrating the value of visualizing security issues through game play.
 The video features [d0x3d!] as a way to introduce the idea of the value of digital data to young, non-CS students, as well as Andreas' fascinating cyber wargame.

 The [video is available here](https://youtu.be/sPwZKB8ZLyM), and below.